Lemonade Server Spec

 - Lemonade Server will attempt to load models onto GPU with Vulkan first, and if that doesn't work it will fall back to CPU.

-- From the end-user's perspective, OGA vs. GGUF should be completely transparent: they wont be aware of whether the built-in server or llama-server
+- From the end-user's perspective, OGA vs. GGUF should be completely transparent: they wont be aware of whether the built-in server or llama-server is serving their model.

 Installing GGUF Models